Originate/guide/scala/README.md

     def findFemales: Seq[People]
     ```

-0. Do not define abstract `val`s in traits or classes.
+0. Do not define abstract `val`s in traits or abstract classes.
 Abstract `val`s are a source of headaches and unexpected behavior in Scala:

     ```scala
     trait Bad {